Dil History, Family Crest & Coats of Arms

 Early History of the Dil family

 This web page shows only a small excerpt of our Dil research.
-Another 48 words (3 lines of text) covering the years 1635, 1624, 1624 and 1633 are included under the topic Early Dil History in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) covering the years 1635, 1624, 1624, 1633, 1667, 1707 and 1692 are included under the topic Early Dil History in all our PDF Extended History products and printed products wherever possible.

 Dil Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Dil include Dilke, Dilkes, Dilks, Dilley, Dill, Dillow and others.

 Early Notables of the Dil family (pre 1700)

 Distinguished members of the family include Roger Delk (Dilke, Delke, or Dilk) (died before 1635) English-born, representative for Stanley's Hundred in the House of Burgesses.
 He traveled from England to Virginia aboard the ship "Southampton" in 1624.
 He was indentured to John Chew and employed in 1624 on his plantation on Hog Island.
 He rose to represent the Stanley Hundred...

 Another 60 words (4 lines of text) are included under the topic Early Dil Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dil family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Dil or a variant listed above: Clement and Mrs. Dilke who settled in Virginia in 1623; Mary Dilkill settled in New England in 1767; Lawrence Dill settled in Summers Island in 1673; Adam, Adolph, George, John, Margaret, Nancy Dill arrived in Philadelphia between 1840 and 1860..